Satish-Prajapati/blog-node/README.md

 Create new database with name ```blogdb```

 This repo includes Postgresql file.
-Import this files in your pgAdmin note: "Select format 'Directory', select Postgresql file directory in filename and select a user in rolename then click on Restore".
+Import these files in your pgAdmin note: "Select format 'Directory', select Postgresql file directory in filename and select a user in rolename then click on Restore".

 ###### If any issue occur create DB & Table manually